joseflamas/ProHub/README.md

 # ProHub

-Repository Pull Request Check App for iOS
+Repo Pull Request Checker App for iOS:
+The main purpose of the app is to view the source changes (aka “diffs”) associated with the PRs.